Research Sources

 Most current and comprehensive survey for enterprise-scale costs.
 Considered the most credible current source by SRE community.

-Ponemon Institute - Cost of Data Center Outages
+Ponemon Institute / Emerson Network Power - Cost of Data Center Outages

-Best source for SMB and mid-size figures.
-Focuses on data center outages specifically - includes equipment damage and recovery costs.
+Focuses on physical data center outages specifically - includes equipment damage and recovery labor that ITIC does not.
+Figures are facility-wide averages, not segmented by business size.

 Uptime Institute Annual Outage Analysis

 Best for trend analysis and cause breakdown.
 Published annually.
-2025 edition covers the accelerated cost increase despite fewer incidents.
+2026 edition (May 2026) shows fewer incidents but rising per-incident cost.

 Gartner 2014